moskitoo/mlops_project/reports/README.md

 > *code and even if we were then...*
 >
 > Answer:

+The model.py file has 100% code coverage, meaning every line of code is tested.
+This shows that we’ve thoroughly validated its functionality and reliability.
+While 100% coverage doesn’t guarantee there are no errors, the extensive tests and attention to edge cases make this part of the project highly reliable and trustworthy.

 The code coverage for the API is 30%.
 We do not reach 100% here because the API includes functions that drwa on images where the proper functionality can only be inspected visually.
 Our tests cover the critical parts of our API, including the initialisation, preprocessing and prediction steps.